tohtana/templates/templates/ray-train-deepspeed/README.md

 ### 5. Training Iteration

-The `train_loop` function orchestrates the entire training process.
-It begins by setting up the dataloader, model, and optimizer.
-If a checkpoint exists, it restores the training state.
+In Ray Train, we define a function that orchestrates the entire training process.
+This function runs on each process that corresponds to a GPU.

+In our example, we first call functions defined above: loading a checkpoint if exists, set up a data loader, and initialize DeepSpeed.
 The function then iterates through the specified number of epochs, and for each epoch, it loops over the training data.

 In each step, it performs a forward pass to compute the loss, followed by a backward pass and an optimizer step to update the model weights.
 At the end of each epoch, it reports the average loss and saves a checkpoint.